Clean Room Classifications

 Class 100,000 ISO8 |

-Customized hard wall cleanrooms can be manufactured to fit any dimensions and with unique special features that deliver the performance you need.
-Since they are completely customizable, modular clean rooms provide a higher level of design flexibility than standard drywall constructed cleanrooms.
+Customized modular cleanrooms can be manufactured to fit any dimensions and with unique special features that deliver the required performance.
+Since they are entirely customizable, modular cleanrooms provide more design flexibility than standard drywall-constructed cleanrooms.
 Some of the industries that regularly utilize prefab cleanrooms include:

 - Nanotechnology